Language of instruction: German

 For admission, the successful completion of a relevant Bachelor's or a comparable academic first degree in economics is required.
 The final overall grade must be above average.
-Relevant work experience gained prior to the degree programme may have a positive impact on the application process.
+Relevant work experience gained prior to the degree program may have a positive impact on the application process.
 An applicant’s social skills will be assessed both on the basis of his/her CV and through a personal interview with the Academic Board.

 - 31 March: for students who require a visa; an early application is highly recommended due to the fact that all formal procedures take time.

-CHF 850.- per semester
+CHF 950.- per semester